algobana/patates_project/README.md

 pip install -r requirements.txt
 ```

 ## 3. Run the Backend (API)
+Note: A trained model file must be provided before running the backend service.

 The Flask server loads the trained model and listens for image requests.
 ```bash
 cd backend